 For that reason, if your college is like most others, you’re likely better off with a 13-inch Apple MacBook Pro or MacBook Air.
-The two MacBook Pro models in the 13.3-inch screen most purchased have 8GB of RAM, either a 128GB or 256GB SSD, and a seventh-generation Intel Core i5 processor for between $1,200 and $1,500 (prices will vary).
-The highly portable MacBook Air runs about $850 to $1,100 depending on which size SSD is chosen, 128GB or 256GB, has a slightly slower processer than the MacBook Pro, and only comes with a 13.3-inch screen.
+The four MacBook Pro models in the commonly purchased 13.3-inch screen have 8GB of RAM; a 128GB, 256GB, or 512GB SSD; a seventh- or eighth-generation Intel Core i5 processor; and cost between $1,250 and $1,900 (depending on the model).
+The highly portable MacBook Air runs about $850 to $1,350 depending on which size SSD is chosen, 128GB or 256GB, has a slightly weaker processor than the MacBook Pro, and only comes with a 13.3-inch screen.
 Students opt for the 13-inch screen MacBook Pro and MacBook Air models due to smaller size and weight for portability and for lower cost.

-To jump up from the above MacBook Pro 13-inch to the costlier 15-inch MacBook Pro with 16GB RAM, 256GB SSD, and a seventh-generation i7 processor will cost $400 or more.
-That might be worth it if you’re an engineering student or doing a lot of graphics work.
+To jump up from the above MacBook Pro 13-inch to the costlier 15-inch MacBook Pro with 16GB RAM, 256GB or 512GB SSD, and a ninth-generation i7 processor will land you in the $2,250 and up range.
+Yeah, whoa.
+But that might be worth it if you’re an engineering student or doing a lot of graphics work.
 Again, what does your intended department recommend?

 Apple swings both ways…not that there’s anything wrong with that

-If you're budget-minded and shopping for a street price of around $750 in the following configuration, consider the ASUS ZenBook UX330UA, with 13.3-inch high-def screen, eighth-generation Intel Core i5 processor, 8GB of RAM, 256GB SSD, and other nice features, including a fingerprint reader for security.
+If you’re budget-minded and shopping for a street price of around $800 in the following configuration, consider the ASUS ZenBook UX333FN, with 13.3-inch high-def screen, eighth-generation Intel Core i5 processor, 8GB of RAM, 256GB SSD, and other nice features, including sound by Harmon Kardon and a cool number pad built into the trackpad.
 It’s a good-looking, Windows-based machine, and ASUS has a reputation for quality and dependability.
 Some college bookstores, both brick & mortar and online, carry ASUS.

 Exceptions to the college computer-buying rules